Skip to content

 Terminal window

-capsem create mybox --ram 8 --cpu 4 # custom resources
+capsem create -n mybox --ram 8 --cpu 4 # custom resources

 capsem create --from template # clone from existing session